dfe-analytical-services/ees-analytics-dashboard/README.md

 This is an R Shiny dashboard that visualises analytics data collected on our explore education statistics platform.

 It is deployed via the DfE POSIT Connect subscription internally.
-There are two environments, both only accessible to DfE AD:
+There are two environments, both only accessible to on the DfE network:

 * Production - https://rsconnect/rsc/ees-analytics/
 * Pre-production - https://rsconnect-pp/rsc/ees-analytics/

 ## Data processing and update pipelines

-Code used to extract source data, process it, and save the database tables used in this analytics dashboard, as well as code for ad hoc analysis are kept in a sister GitHub repository - [ees-analytics-data](https://github.com/dfe-analytical-services/ees-analytics-data).
 This repository only contains code necessary for the dashboard itself.

+Code used to extract source data, process it, and save the database tables used in this analytics dashboard, as well as code for ad hoc analysis are kept in a sister GitHub repository ([ees-analytics-data](https://github.com/dfe-analytical-services/ees-analytics-data)).

 ## Requirements